 King County prosecutors initially charged Isaac Wayne Wilson, 37, with second-degree arson.
 He’s been held on $1 million bail since Bellevue police arrested him Jan.
-14 for his part in a fire that caused significant damage to the Islamic Center of the Eastside, 14700 Main St.
+14 for his part in a fire that caused significant damage to the Islamic Center of the Eastside at 14700 Main St. in Bellevue.

 In his guilty plea, Wilson states he recklessly caused damage to a building owned by the Islamic Center of the Eastside by knowingly causing a fire.

 Wilson will be sentenced on Friday, Oct.
 13 in King County Superior Court.
-A standard sentencing range for first-degree reckless burning is between 3-8 months with a maximum term of 5 years and a $10,000 fine.
+A standard sentencing range for first-degree reckless burning is between three to eight months with a maximum term of five years and a $10,000 fine.

 When the officer questioned if he was the one who lit the fire, Wilson mumbled to himself, and stared at the fire.

 After learning Wilson had a Seattle warrant out for his arrest, Bellevue police took him into custody.
 Officers later smelled gasoline on his clothing and shoes, which became evidence.